founder

 • Q&A’s w/ Sens.
 Elizabeth Warren (pot), Chris Murphy (guns) & Mark Warner (cyber)

-• Beats: Drugs, mass shootings, female incarceration, opioids, Russiagate, etc.
+• Beats: Drugs, mass shootings, cannabis, female incarceration, opioids, Russiagate, etc.

 The Daily Beast (2015 – 2021)